SF-WDI-LABS/go-fish-card-game/README.md

 **Follow the tests to get started!**

 ## Tips
+It's easy to get lost in test output / lose sight of the "big picture".
+Make sure you understand what your goal is before you dive in!

-You can run your game from the command line by typing:
+You can run your game's Driver Code from the command line by typing:
 ```bash
 ruby go_fish.rb
 ```